-Welcome to the Structural Engineering Department at the University of California San Diego!
+Welcome to the Department of Structural Engineering at the University of California San Diego!
 Please review this Graduate Handbook to inform yourself about the program requirements and important information to know.

 If you have any questions or concerns, please contact Graduate Academic Advisor: Leslie Verfaillie.
 She will be your main point of contact and resource.